Rsq2/Walker/README.md

-QA Automation Challenge submission by D.J.
+Walker - Google Directions Scraper by D.J.
 Dykes
 =======================
 Thanks for taking the time to view my work.

-I've opted to use Capybara and Selenium webdriver to complete this project.
-Please e-mail me at [ddykes2@gmail.com](mailto:ddykes2@gmail.com) if you have questions or comments.
-I look forward to hearing from you.
+This is a browser automation written using Capybara and Selenium webdriver that will take a list of addresses (.csv) and dump walking directions from a starting point to each address into a separate (.csv) file.
+It will also take a route screenshot upon successful lookup

+A list of failed addresses is also compiled and placed into a separate file for cleanup / troubleshooting.

 ## Running Instructions

-This script takes the path of a .csv as its first ARGV.
-A sample .csv has been included.
+This script takes the path of your addresses.csv as its first ARGV.
+A sample .csv has been included that displays the program's functionality and error handling capabilities.

-It may be run by changing to its directory and using the following snippet:
+It may be run by cloning the repository, changing to its directory, then using the following snippet:

   ```bash
   % ruby walker.rb sample.csv